jasonyu1996/capstone/README.md

 ```
 afterwards.

-### Build and run with Docker
+### Build and run the functional prototypes with Docker

-The build and run processes have been fully Dockerised.
+The build and run processes for the functional prototypes
+have been fully Dockerised.
 To build all components into a Docker image, make sure you have Docker
 installed, and run
 ```
 ./build